diegokoes/NOTES_programming/notes/git/git_commands.md

 ---

-## Examples & script-friendly outputs
+## EXAMPLES & SCRIPT-FRIENDLY OUTPUTS

 - Check for a clean working tree (script-friendly):